PiggyAwesome/useless/README.md

-Yo mamma so fat her belly button got home 30 minutes before she did
+Yo mamma so fat they changed one size fits all to one size fits most